Skip to Main Content

 If you feel it necessary to use an unusual style, please adhere strictly to its style guide without interjecting elements of MLA or another style, as the relatively limited resources for these styles already makes them more difficult for us to support.

-How do I find the DOI for an article?
+How do I find the DOI for a source?